-Here is the editorial from Gripped Aug/Sept.
-2013, a note on Canadian climbing.
+Here is my editorial from Gripped August/September 2013, which was a note on Canadian climbing that I wrote when I started as editor of Gripped.

 Happy to be Here